Habbie/hello-dns/README.md

 Secondly, nstld@verisign-grs.com is the email address of the zone maintainer.
 Note that the '@' is replaced by a dot.
-Specifically, if the email address had been 'nstld.maintainer@verisign-grs.com', this would have been stored as nstld\.maintainer.verisign-grs.com.
+Specifically, if the email address had been 'nstld.maintainer@verisign-grs.com', this would have been stored as nstld\\.maintainer.verisign-grs.com.
 This name would then still be 3 labels long, but the first one has a dot in it.

 The following field, 2018032802, is a serial number.
-Quite often, but by all means not always, this is a date in proper order (YYYYMMDD), followed by two digits of serial numbers.
+Quite often, but by all means not always, this is a date in proper order (YYYYMMDD), followed by two digits indicating updates over the day.
 This serial number is used for replication purposes, as are the following 3 numbers.

 Zones are hosted on 'masters'.
 Meanwhile, 'slave' servers poll the master for updates, and pull down a new zone if they see new contents, as noted by